School Waste Reduction Programs

 • Bind scrap paper to use for taking notes.

-• Maximize use of overhead projector and black /white board to minimize use of dittoed information.
+• Maximize the use of an overhead projector and black /whiteboard to minimize the use of dittoed information.

 • Place worksheets in plastic sleeves.
-Have students write with crayon and erase with carpet squares.
+Have students write with crayons and erase with carpet squares.

 Product Purchasing